Chanakya-dev/Lessons_Python_DSA/DSA_Lessons.md

 ---

-## 8. Logical Algorithms
+## 9. Logical Algorithms

 ### Basic:
 1. Find the missing number in a given range from `1` to `n`.
-2. Write a program to check if a given number is a power of 2.
+2. Write a program to check if a given number is a power of two.
-3. Write a program to calculate the greatest common divisor (GCD) of two numbers.
+3. Write a program to generate all prime numbers up to a given limit.
-4. Write a program to check if a number is a palindrome.
+4. Implement a program to compute the greatest common divisor (GCD) of two numbers.
-5. Write a program to reverse a given string without using extra space.
+5. Implement a program to compute the least common multiple (LCM) of two numbers.

 ### Intermediate:
-1. Find all divisors of a given number.
+1. Write a program to find the prime factorization of a number.
-2. Find the number of set bits in a number (also called Hamming weight).
+2. Write a program to compute the nth Fibonacci number using dynamic programming.
-3. Write a program to generate all prime numbers up to a given number using the Sieve of Eratosthenes.
+3. Write a program to find all divisors of a number.
-4. Implement the Euclidean algorithm for finding the GCD of two numbers.
+4. Implement the Sieve of Eratosthenes algorithm to find all primes up to a given number.
-5. Write a program to check if a string has balanced parentheses.
+5. Implement an algorithm to calculate the factorial of a number.

 ### Advanced:
-1. Write a program to find the first `n` Fibonacci numbers using memoization.
+1. Implement the Euclidean algorithm to find the greatest common divisor (GCD).
-2. Find the longest palindromic subsequence in a given string.
+2. Solve the problem of finding the largest prime factor of a number.
-3. Write a program to find the number of ways to reach the top of a staircase with `n` steps, where you can take either 1 or 2 steps at a time.
+3. Solve the problem of finding the shortest path between two nodes in a graph using Dijkstra’s algorithm.
-4. Solve the "minimum number of coins" problem using dynamic programming.
+4. Implement a program to count the number of set bits in a number.
-5. Write a program to generate all combinations of a given set of numbers.
+5. Implement a program to check if a number is a palindrome.